joshr120/CANBUS-Stepper/README.md

 The software is open-source and available in the software folder.
 You can use it as is, modify it for your needs or run your own software entirety.

-Please refer to the [CAN protocol document](https://github.com/joshr120/CANBUS-Stepper/blob/main/Software/CAN%20Protocol.md) for more information.
+Please refer to the [CAN protocol document](https://github.com/joshr120/CANBUS-Stepper/blob/main/Software/CAN%20Protocol.md) for more information on the protocol, and the [getting started guide](https://github.com/joshr120/CANBUS-Stepper/tree/main/Getting%20Started) for more info on the GUI and Node Software.

 ##  Control Software: ##
 There are multiple ways to contol a CANBUS Stepper board.